michalgm/curiosityhacked.org/oakland/openlab.md

 <em>If you're interested in using CHOL for your after-school group or science club, contact us at info@curiosityhacked.org</em>

 ###Upcoming 2015 Open Lab Featured Projects:
+Please note that Open Labs are subject to change when the kids inspire us to try something new.
+You can check back here for any changes we make prior to each Open Lab.
+Material fees for Open Lab run $5-$15 depending on the project.
 - September 13, 2015: GEOCACHING!
 Learn how to participate in modern day treasure hunts, and make your own box and stamp to hide for others to find!
 - September 20, 2015: Celebrate TALK LIKE A PIRATE DAY!
 Make air cannons and shrunken heads!
 Walk the plank!
-- September 27, 2015: Electronics: Music Machine (will require soldering)
+- September 27, 2015: Electronics: Music Machine
 - October 4, 2015: House Building!
 We will have all kinds of materials to create miniature abodes, from fairies to creatures to haunted.
 Integrate technology or not, make for outside or inside!
 - October 11, 2015: Back by popular demand!
 Snap-O Lanterns and Pumpkin Carving!
 - October 18, 2015: Come see us at the East Bay Mini Maker Faire!
 (No Open Lab)